GaloisInc/FreeRTOS-Xen/README.md

 The following are known issues, missing features we'd like to implement, or security issues we'd like to resolve.
 If you have the time and inclination, feel free to work on these and submit pull requests!

- * ARM GIC settings hard-coded: At the time of this writing, some hardware details such as the GIC interface addresses and interrupt numbers are hard-coded, while the preferred approach to configuring these settings is to query the Device Tree Blob provided by the hypervisor.
-Until that is implemented, operation on newer versions of Xen is not recommended.

  * Testing with real-time Xen: while FreeRTOS itself is suitable for real-time use, running FreeRTOS on Xen requires more investigation